mirkolagnese/movie-catalog/README.md

 In relation to this exercise, the consistency and referential integrity of the data stored will be integrally handled by JPA.
-Once the relationships are defined properly and the cascading mechanism are set correctly, there is no need to handle such scenarios at business logic / domain level (i.e. movie deletion deletes all comments).
+Once the relationships are defined properly and the cascading mechanism are set correctly, there is no need to handle such scenarios at business logic / domain level (i.e. movie deletion deletes all ratings).

-Given the nature of the problem, and in order to provide a usable API not coupled with the implementation of the persistence layer, a decoupling mechanism between the presentation and persistence layer is created.
+Given the nature of the problem, and in order to provide a usable API not coupled with the implementation of the persistence layer, a rough, unstructured decoupling mechanism between the presentation and persistence layer is created, at domain level.

 For the same reason, no beans will be drafted as interface/implementation (i.e. Rest controllers, service classes).
 This is just to avoid excessive scaffolding whilst retaining readability.

 Unit tests will only cover the service and controller classes, as, provided that the persistence layer is defined correctly and retains referencial integrity on its own, testing framework proxies does not add any value.

+**N.B. unit test coverage is still WIP.**

 ### Requirements: